catboost/catboost/catboost/tutorials/catboost_custom_metric_tutorial.md

 # Adding custom per-object metric tutorial

-All you need is to implement method  `Eval` of the class  `TUserDefinedPerObjectMetric`.
+If you want to add a metric to observe, to use overfitting datector or to choose best model, all you need is to implement method `Eval` of the class `TUserDefinedPerObjectMetric`.
 These method has the following parameters:
     * `approx` - is the vector of values of the target function for objects.
     * `target` - is the vector of objects targets.
     * `weight` - is the vector of objects weights.
     * `queriesInfo` - is the vector of queries information.
 You should not use it if you implement PerObjectMetric.
     * `begin` and `end` - The metric should be calculated for objects from the range `[begin, end)`.
     * `executor` - is the element of class for parallelizing calculations.
 You may not use it.

 And then set the parameter `eval_metric` with the value of `UserPerObjMetric`.